Jacek Dukaj: Career

 In 2007, he published one of the most successful of his novels entitled Ice for which he won the Janusz A. Zajdel Award, European Union Prize for Literature and Kościelski Award.
 In 2009, he published Wroniec whose action takes place in the background of the 1981 martial law in Poland.

 The Apocrypha of Lem, a mock-review in Lem's tradition, written as an afterword for reedition of Lem's A Perfect Vacuum, was published in "Lemistry", translated by Danuta Stok.

-The Old Axolotl is the first book of Dukaj published in English (in 2015).
+The Old Axolotl (2015) is the first book of Dukaj to be published in English.
+It was only published digitally, and uses devices that are typical in electronic literature such as hypertextual links and multimedia components.
+The Old Axolotl tells the story of a neutron wave that destroys all life, however some humans have managed to upload themselves to robots and other devices.
 The novel inspired a 2020 Netflix-original Belgian TV series Into the Night.
 In 2017, English language rights to Ice were acquired by London-based publisher Head of Zeus.
-The publication date will be announced once the novel is translated.
+Publication is due on 6 November 2025.